The Link Between Poor Sleep and Type 2 Diabetes

 An ongoing lack of sleep causes stress hormones like cortisol to increase as you body attempts to stay awake.
 Cortisol is known to have a suppressing effect on insulin, which causes blood sugar levels to rise.

 The total amount of insulin your body produces can also be impacted by lack of sleep.
 Cells in the pancreas can become less productive when under stress caused by poor sleep, which causes the amount of insulin produced to drop.
+People suffering from an underactive pancreas may want to look at having a pancreas cleanse with herbal supplements in order to nourish and rejuvenate the pancreas.

 Both of these factors can contribute to development of type 2 diabetes.
 (Type 1 diabetes is not linked to lack of sleep, because by definition the pancreas of a type 1 diabetic is producing no insulin at all.
 However, those with type 1 diabetes are often able to better manage their symptoms if they get adequate sleep).